matthew-lucidchart/aws-ephemeral-mounts/README.md

 Using LUKS
 ----------

+LUKS can be used for encryption at rest.
+In this mode, an encryption key will be created, used, and shredded for tmp and swap partitions.
+The key is thrown away because of the temporary nature of these filesystems.
+The mnt partition, on the other hand, is intended to be long-lived (at least through reboots).
+For security, I have not included an encryption key for mnt.
+You should create your own key, and then luksFormat, luksOpen, mkfs.xfs, and mount /mnt.
+These steps are the same for the tmp partition in the script, for your reference.

 If you want to use LUKS to encrypt your tmp, swap, and mnt partitions, replace boot.sh in step 3 with boot_luks.sh.